rust-lang/book/second-edition/src/ch03-01-variables-and-mutability.md

 ### Shadowing

-As you saw in the “Comparing the Guess to the Secret Number” section in Chapter 2, you can declare a new variable with the same name as a previous variable, and the new variable shadows the previous variable.
+As you saw in the guessing game tutorial in the “Comparing the Guess to the Secret Number” section in Chapter 2, you can declare a new variable with the same name as a previous variable, and the new variable shadows the previous variable.
 Rustaceans say that the first variable is *shadowed* by the second, which means that the second variable’s value is what appears when the variable is used.
 We can shadow a variable by using the same variable’s name and repeating the use of the `let` keyword as follows:

 <span class="filename">Filename: src/main.rs</span>